Rapid Malaria/Babesia Smear

-Specimen Volume: 2 thin blood films and 2 thick blood films
+Slides: 2 Thin blood films and 2 thick blood films

-1. Ideally, blood films should be made from fingerstick or drops of blood from needle following venipuncture.
+2. Blood films should be made from fresh blood using fingerstick or drops of blood from needle following venipuncture.
 However, EDTA anticoagulated blood is also acceptable.

 a.
 Prepare a thin film with a "feathered edge" which is no more than a single cell thick.